Burkina FasoOfficial Name: Burkina Faso

 Entry, Exit & Visa Requirements

-U.S. citizens traveling to Burkina Faso can apply for a visa by mail, or in person, at the Embassy of Burkina Faso in Washington, D.C., where they will receive a five-year multiple entry visa for 140 USD.
-If visas are not obtained in advance, the cost at the port of entry is 94,000 francs CFA (approximately 190 USD) for a single-entry visa with a maximum validity of three months, or 122,000 CFA (approximately 245 USD) for multiple-entry visa with a maximum validity of three months.
-Once in Burkina Faso one can apply for a five-year multiple entry visa for 70,000 CFA (approximately 140 USD) at the Visa Office of Ouagadougou located in Gounghin.
+U.S. citizens traveling to Burkina Faso can apply for a visa by mail, in person, or at the Embassy of Burkina Faso, where they can receive a five-year multiple-entry visa.
+Single-entry and multiple-entry visas with a maximum validity of three months are available upon arrival in Burkina Faso.
+Once in Burkina Faso you can apply for a five-year multiple entry visa at the Visa Office of Ouagadougou located in Gounghin.

-Travelers who are older than 9 months old entering Burkina Faso are required to present their current and valid “International Certificate of Vaccination as approved by the World Health Organization (WHO)” (commonly called a “yellow card”) showing that their yellow fever vaccination is up-to-date.
+All travelers older than nine months are required to present their current and valid World Health Organization (WHO) “International Certificate of Vaccination” card (commonly called a “yellow card”) showing that their yellow fever vaccination is up-to-date.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Burkina Faso.

 Terrorism: Violent extremist elements, including, but not limited to al-Qaida in the Lands of Islamic Maghreb (AQIM) and extremists tied to al-Murabitun, remain active in Bukina Faso and throughout the region.
 They have specifically targeted Westerners in attacks and kidnappings.